-The Model Builder supports defining custom variables and it also has some of its own that you'll be using in this tutorial.
+The Map Builder supports defining custom variables and it also has several predefined variables that you'll be using in this tutorial.

-<!-- Get the parent path of our main Rules file then go up a directory then into CustomFiles --> <SetVariable Name="OutputPath" Value="$(ParentPath)\..\CustomFiles\art">
+<!-- Store the folder this XML file is in as the root working path --> <SetVariable Name="WorkingPath" Value="$(ParentPath)" /> <!-- Get the parent path of our main Rules file then go up a directory then into CustomFiles --> <SetVariable Name="OutputPath" Value="$(ParentPath)\..\CustomFiles\art" />

 Before you write any more of your own rules, you'll also want to include some of the tool's base rules.
 Simply add an